sydasif/ansible-automation-lab/ansible-network-lab/01-intro.md

 core-sw ansible_host=172.16.10.12 ansible_user=joe
 ```

-Ansible-specific connection variables such as `ansible_user` or `ansible_host` are examples of host variables defined in the inventory.
+Ansible-specific connection variables suchs as `ansible_user` or `ansible_host` are examples of host variables defined in the inventory.

 ##### Group Variables